 Looking Forward: Why Convergence Matters

-The evolution from Drizzle v1 to v2 isn't just feature additions, it's a philosophical pivot validated through production experience.
+The evolution from Drizzle v1 to v2 isn't just feature additions, it's a fundamental philosophical pivot validated through production experience.
 They deprecated callback-based queries, moved them to underscore-prefixed APIs, and gave the clean namespace to Prisma-like patterns.
 Their docs repeatedly note features that were "not supported in v1" but are now core to v2.

 We're flattered.
 We're validated.
 And honestly?
 We're impressed.
 Building a comprehensive relational query system and migration engine is genuinely hard work.
 The Drizzle team is doing it well.

 Not every application needs all of this.
-If you're building a simple API with straightforward data models, or if your team has deep database expertise and prefers seeing explicit SQL, lighter-weight tools work fine.
-The convergence we're discussing happens primarily at production scale: multiple environments, team coordination, complex data relationships, varied skill levels across developers.
+If you're building a simple API with straightforward data models, or if your team has deep database expertise and prefers seeing explicit SQL, lighter-weight tools might work fine.
+The convergence we're discussing happens primarily at production scale: multiple environments, team coordination, complex data relationships, and varied skill levels across developers.

 For teams evaluating ORMs today, the question isn't "lightweight vs. heavy" anymore.
 Both tools are converging on the same features because those features solve real problems.
-The question is: do you want battle-tested implementations available today with Prisma ORM v6, or do you want to adopt tools that are still implementing patterns we've been refining for years?
+The strategic question is now: do you want battle-tested implementations available today with Prisma ORM v7, or do you want to adopt tools that are still implementing patterns we've been refining for years?
+We think we know the answer, but we're biased. 😉

-To the Drizzle team: Seriously impressive work on v2.
+To the Drizzle team: Seriously impressive work on RQB v2.
 The engineering effort is clear, the community response is strong, and the architectural convergence validates what we've both learned about production database tools.
 We'll be watching with interest (and maybe borrowing good ideas right back).
 See you at the convergence point.

 To everyone else: May the best API win.
 Or you know, may we all just build really good tools that make developers' lives easier.
 That works too.